easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 ### Circuit

 The mechanical ventilator model consists of a pressure/flow source with tubes and valves for inspiration and expiration.
-The unidirectional valves are ideal and do not allow any backflow.
-Figure 1 shows the mechanical ventilator circuit.
+The unidirectional valves are ideal and do not allow any backflow. @figureref {MechanicalVentilatorCircuit} shows the mechanical ventilator circuit.
 The compartments and transport graph mirrors the circuit.
 Substance values are set on the ventilator node/compartment, assuming infinite volume.
 The ventilator interacts with the existing respiratory circuit through a direct connection that allows air (gases and aerosols) to flow freely.
 A path connects the airway node of the respiratory system to the connection (mask or tube) node of the ventilator.
 When the machine is turned on, both individually defined circuits are combined into a single, closed-loop circuit that is solved as a single linear algebra matrix.

 @htmlonly
 <center><a href="./Images/MechanicalVentilator/MechanicalVentilatorCircuit.png"><img src="./Images/MechanicalVentilator/MechanicalVentilatorCircuit.png" style="width:75%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 1.
-The Pulse 0-D mechanical ventilator fluid circuit diagram with an example pressure source waveform.
+<i>@figuredef {MechanicalVentilatorCircuit} The Pulse 0-D mechanical ventilator fluid circuit diagram with an example pressure source waveform.
 Node objects hold volumes and pressures, while paths hold element definitions and flows.
 The circuit employs a variable driver source (either pressure or flow), resistances, valves, and a compliance.
 The example driver waveform shown has a ramp waveform function for inspiration and square for expiration.
 The bracketed numbers and letters correspond to the enumerations previously listed in the Settings section.</i>
 </center><br>

 ### Connecting to the Respiratory Circuit